STL is traceable to UTC and can be used to discipline a primary reference clock (PRC) to ensure persistent accuracy to UTC.

 With STL, data center managers can count on dependable timing synchronization throughout their facility.

-STL solutions work indoors, so antenna location is more flexible, thus reducing hassle and saving money while increasing end user satisfaction regarding performance and reliability.
+STL solutions offer resiliency in situations where GPS is unreliable or unavailable.
+And STL works indoors, so antenna location is more flexible, thus reducing hassle and saving money while increasing end user satisfaction regarding performance and reliability.

 More flexible and convenient than PTP (which too often fails to meet timing needs because it traverses too many network hops due to unknown fiber runs), STL is a timing source that can be deployed close to the network edge where distributed compute processes need to be synchronized.